atomind-ai/mlip-arena/.github/README.md

 ## Contribute

 MLIP Arena is now in pre-alpha.
-If you're interested in joining the effort, please reach out to Yuan at [cyruscy@berkeley.edu](mailto:cyrusyc@berkeley.edu).
+If you're interested in joining the effort, please reach out to Yuan at [cyrusyc@berkeley.edu](mailto:cyrusyc@berkeley.edu).

 ### Add new MLIP models